apereo/cas/cas-server-documentation/protocol/REST-Protocol.md

 by exposing a way to RESTfully obtain a Ticket Granting Ticket and then use that to obtain a Service Ticket.

 <div class="alert alert-warning"><strong>Usage Warning!</strong><p>The REST endpoint may
  become a tremendously convenient target for brute force dictionary attacks on CAS server.
-Enable support only soberly and with due consideration of security aspects.</p></div>
+Consider enabling throttling support to ensure brute force attacks are prevented upon authentication failures.</p></div>

 # Components
-Support is enabled by including the following in your `pom.xml` file:
+Support is enabled by including the following to the overlay:

 ```xml
 <dependency>